ewascent/new_relic_sample/README.md

 Note

 ================

 This project has been set up using PyScaffold 3.1.
-For details and usage see https://pyscaffold.org/.
+There is some unused boiler plate floating around.